 One of the most colorful children of the King Sr. is Andrew Atlas.
-Andrew was born between January 1849 – 1850 in Arkansas or Louisiana, and died December 14, 1923 in Lake Providence, LA after being hit by a train.
+Andrew was born between January 1849 – 1850 in either Lafayette County, Arkansas or Carroll Parish, Louisiana, and died December 14, 1923 in Lake Providence, LA after being hit by a train.
 Andrew was a farmer, paid taxes on animals and livestock, and was a registered voter.

 He was also a makeshift veterinarian (his tools, pictured left).
 Farmers, for miles, would send for him in hopes that he could cure their animals of sickness or solve whatever problems they were having.
 Currently, some of Andrew’s tools are in the possession of his descendants in Oak Grove, West Carroll Parish, LA.
 In addition to being a farmer and makeshift veterinarian, Andrew also served as a day worker.
 In the winter season, he would often stay with his nephew Louis Balfour/Bareford Atlas, Sr. at his farm on Hood Lane Road.
 Louis was his nephew through Andrew’s brother King Atlas, Jr.

 “After Andrew became an adult, he was known to walk for long distances at one time, i.e. from Lake Providence to Oak Grove [about 15 miles].
 He was referred to as the “Animal Doctor” because he castrated farm animals.
 Andrew sharecropped with Louis Bareford Atlas Sr., for a period of time.”

 – John Atlas, 1985